-In accordance with ASC Topic 350, Intangibles - Goodwill and Other ("ASC 350"), we evaluate the carrying value of our indefinitelived assets, including goodwill, at least annually or more frequently whenever events or changes in circumstances indicate that the asset may be impaired, or in the case of goodwill, that the fair value of the reporting unit may be less than its carrying amount.
+In accordance with ASC Topic 350, Intangibles - Goodwill and Other ("ASC 350"), we evaluate the carrying value of our indefinite-lived assets, including goodwill, at least annually or more frequently whenever events or changes in circumstances indicate that the asset may be impaired, or in the case of goodwill, that the fair value of the reporting unit may be less than its carrying amount.
 Our annual impairment tests are performed during the fourth quarter and are performed at the reporting unit level.
 Our annual process for evaluating goodwill allows us to perform a qualitative assessment for all reporting units, and then perform a quantitative goodwill impairment test for those reporting units in which it is deemed necessary.
 The qualitative factors evaluated by the Company include: economic conditions of the local business environment, overall financial performance, sensitivity analysis from the most recent quantitative test, and other entity specific factors as deemed appropriate.
 If we determine a quantitative goodwill impairment test is appropriate, the test involves comparing the fair value of a reporting unit to its carrying amount, including goodwill, after any long-lived asset impairment charges.
 Generally, the fair value is determined using discounted projected future cash flows and market multiple of earnings.
-If the carrying amount of the reporting unit exceeds the fair value of reporting units requires significant management judgment in estimating future cash flows and assessing potential market and economic conditions.
+If the carrying amount of the reporting unit exceeds the fair value of the reporting unit, a goodwill impairment loss is recognized in an amount equal to the excess.
+Determining the fair value of reporting units requires significant management judgment in estimating future cash flows and assessing potential market and economic conditions.
 It is reasonably possible that our operations will not perform as expected, or that estimates or assumptions could change, which may result in the recording of material non-cash impairment charges during the year in which these determinations take place.

 Acquired finite-lived intangible assets are amortized over their estimated useful lives.
-We evaluate the recoverability of our finiteintangible assets, as a part of our long-lived assets, for possible impairment whenever events or circumstances indicate that the carrying amount of such assets may not be recoverable.
+We evaluate the recoverability of our finite-intangible assets, as a part of our long-lived assets, for possible impairment whenever events or circumstances indicate that the carrying amount of such assets may not be recoverable.
 The evaluation is performed at the lowest level for which identifiable cash flows are largely independent of the cash flows of other assets and liabilities.
 Recoverability of these assets is measured by a comparison of the carrying amounts to the future undiscounted cash flows the assets are expected to generate.
 If such review indicates that the carrying amount of intangible assets is not recoverable, the carrying amount of such assets is reduced to its fair value.
 In addition to the recoverability assessment, we routinely review the remaining estimated useful lives of our finite-lived intangible assets.
 If we reduce the estimated useful life assumption for any asset, the remaining unamortized balance would be amortized over the revised estimated useful life.